treangenlab/radmicrobes/session1/README.md

 By adding in our file structure and data, this becomes:
 ```
-trimmomatic PE Files/illumina_reads/raw/ARLG-4673_R1.fastq.gz Files/illumina_reads/raw/ARLG-4673_R2.fastq.gz ARLG-4673_R1_paired.fastq.gz ARLG-4673_R1_unpaired.fastq.gz ARLG-4673_R2_paired.fastq.gz ARLG-4673_R2_unpaired.fastq.gz ILLUMINACLIP:/usr/local/opt/trimmomatic/share/trimmomatic/adapters/NexteraPE-PE.fa:2:30:10:2:True LEADING:3 TRAILING:3 MINLEN:36
+trimmomatic PE ARLG-4673_SRR12509049_1.fastq.gz ARLG-4673_SRR12509049_2.fastq.gz ARLG-4673_R1_paired.fastq.gz ARLG-4673_R1_unpaired.fastq.gz ARLG-4673_R2_paired.fastq.gz ARLG-4673_R2_unpaired.fastq.gz ILLUMINACLIP:/projects/k2i/session_conda_environments/radmicrobes-s1/share/trimmomatic/adapters/NexteraPE-PE.fa:2:30:10:2:True LEADING:3 TRAILING:3 MINLEN:36
 ```

 <p align="center">
 <img src="Images/trimmomatic.png" width="1000" align="center">
 </p>

-Note that if you want to run this yourself, you will have to update the location of the adapters, as well as the adapter choice to match your Illumina sequencing method.
+Note that if you want to run this outside of this workshop on your own data, you will have to update the location of the adapters, as well as the adapter choice to match your Illumina sequencing method.
+Adapter files (like NexteraPE-PE.fa) are usually included in Trimmomatic install under adapters/.

-**The paired reads are what we will utilize moving forward for our short-read assembly walkthrough**
+**The trimmomatic processed paired reads are what we will utilize moving forward for our short-read assembly walkthrough**

-#### FastqQC of our trimmed reads
+##### FastqQC of our trimmed reads

 For the sake of brevity (this section is already getting VERY long), I am not going to run FastQC again on the trimmed reads, but I encourage you to do so, focusing on the `Per base sequence quality` tab, and the `Per sequence quality scores` tabs, which both now reflect the removal of the adapter contamination from our data, which reduces the overall quality of the sequencing data.

-## Long reads
+### Long reads
 Now let's move onto  our long reads.
 We are going to use NanoPlot to assess the quality of our raw Illumina sequencing data.

-### NanoPlot
+#### NanoPlot
 As we are only assessing the quality of a single ONT sample, NanoPlot is a great choice and it will generate a range of figures, as well as a single HTML report that includes all of those figures.

 The usage of NanoPlot is: